datafold/demo/README.md

 To demonstrate Datafold experience in CI on BigQuery - one needs to create PRs targeting the `master-bigquery` branch.
 - production schema in BigQuery: `demo.default`
 - PR schemas: `demo.pr_num_<pr_number>`

+To demonstrate Datafold experience in CI on Dremio - one needs to create PRs targeting the `master-dremio` branch.
+- production schema in BigQuery: `"Alexey S3".alexeydremiobucket.prod`
+- PR schemas: `"Alexey S3".alexeydremiobucket.pr_num_<pr_number>`

 ### Data replication demo